OctoPrint/OctoPrint/README.md

 * while printing, gaining information regarding the current progress of the print job (height, percentage etc)
 * reading the communication log and send arbitrary codes to be executed by the printer
 * moving the X, Y and Z axis (jog controls, although very ugly ones right now)
+* optional: previewing the GCODE of the selected model to print (via gCodeVisualizer), including rendering of the progress during printing
 * optional: visual monitoring of the printer via webcam stream integrated into the UI (using e.g. MJPG-Streamer)
 * optional: creation of timelapse recordings of the printjob via webcam stream (using e.g. MJPG-Streamer) -- currently two timelaspe methods are implemented, triggering a shot on z-layer change or every "n" seconds